arunkumardada/netflicks-gpt/README.md

 - BugFix: If user is not logged in=> Redirect user /browse to login / page and viceversa
 - Unsubscribed to the onAuthStateChanged Callback
 - Hardcoding values keeping it in constants file.
+- Get data from TMDM Now Playing API in browse

 # Features